 The Toastmaster of the meeting is it’s overall host, introducing all the items and linking them together.

-The Evaluator appraises a speech, giving useful commendations and recommendations.
+The Evaluator appraises a individual speech, giving useful commendations and recommendations.

 The Timekeeper is responsible for timing items in the meeting, and signaling at appropriate points.

 The Grammarian comments on the use of language during the meeting.